Understanding Types Of Psychiatrists

 What’s the difference between a psychiatrist and a psychologist?

 A psychologist has a doctoral degree in psychology but does not have a medical degree and, therefore, cannot prescribe medicine or perform medical procedures.
-After completing a graduate school program specializing in learning to diagnose and treat mental disorders, a psychologist will usually complete an internship for further training and clinical experience.
+After completing a graduate school program specializing in learning to diagnose and treat mental disorders, a psychologist may complete an internship for further training and clinical experience.
 Psychologists sometimes work with a psychiatrist who provides medical treatment while they provide psychotherapy for the patient.

-A psychiatrist's career – From school to treating mental illness
+A psychiatrist's career: From school to treating mental illness

 What mental health services do psychiatrists provide?

-Psychiatrists evaluate, diagnose, and treat mental health disorders with medication or medical procedures.
-Some types of psychiatrists may also provide talk therapy, also known as psychotherapy, although it is more common for them to refer patients to a licensed therapist for this sort of treatment.
+Psychiatrists of all types evaluate, diagnose, and treat mental health disorders with medication or medical procedures.
+Some psychiatrists may also provide talk therapy, also known as psychotherapy, although it is more common for them to refer patients to a licensed therapist for this treatment.
 Psychiatrists may also use biofeedback therapy, ECT, and other therapies.
-Psychiatrists work in several different settings.
-Many psychiatrists have their own practices in addition to working in a hospital or clinical setting.
-They may work in inpatient hospitals, community mental health clinics that are outpatient settings, or their own practices.

 iStock/PeopleImages